deki84/deki84/README.md

 ### Hi there 👋
-### My nick Name is Deki.I am making an education to web developer [neuefische GmbH](https://www.neuefische.de/).
+### My nick name is Deki.I am making an education to web developer [neuefische GmbH](https://www.neuefische.de/).
 I live by the law of attraction and believe that through learning and ambition you can achieve everything.

 ### I am very interested in Crypto and the Blockchain $BTC $ETH $BSC